Information-Theoretic Approaches to Differential Privacy: Differential Privacy as a Source-coding Problem

 \section{Differential Privacy as a Source-coding Problem}

 Several works study the connection between differential privacy and (lossy) source-coding from various aspects \cite{ZLV09, WYZ16, M12, PG21, PKS20, CF12} and some tailored the rate-distortion theory to identify a trade-off between privacy and distortion. \cite{CF12} is one of the first examples that model differential privacy using a rate-distortion perspective establishing a trade-off between privacy and utility.
-The authors set the amount of information obtained by the adversary (the leakage) as the cost gain and minimize it subject to a set of utility constraints that reflect the role of the distortion function in the original setting of the rate-distortion theory.
-On the other hand, in \cite{WYZ16}, the distortion between the input and output of the mechanism is used to determine the number of rows that differ and is minimized subject to three different measures of privacy to point out how many rows need to be modified to preserve the privacy guarantee.
-Accordingly, in order to make an information theoretic connection between identifiability, differential privacy and \textit{the mutual-information privacy} that is defined by $I(X;Y)$, where $X$ and $Y$ respectively denote the input and the output of the mechanism, the distortion is defined as the Hamming distance $d$ between the input and output of a dataset as $d: \mathcal{D}^n \times \mathcal{D}^n \rightarrow \mathbb{N}$.
-The mutual information based privacy-distortion problem of \cite{WYZ16} is defined as follows.
+The authors set the amount of information obtained by the adversary (i.e. the leakage) as the cost gain and minimize it subject to a set of utility constraints, which reflect the role of the distortion function in the original setting of the rate-distortion theory.
+On the other hand, in \cite{WYZ16}, the distortion between the input and output of the mechanism is used to determine the number of rows that differ and it is minimized subject to three different privacy metrics, in order to establish how many rows need to be modified to preserve the privacy guarantee.
+Accordingly, the distortion is defined as the Hamming distance $d$ between the input and output of a dataset as $d: \mathcal{D}^n \times \mathcal{D}^n \rightarrow \mathbb{N}$.
+The contribution of \cite{WYZ16} is to demonstrate a connection between identifiability, differential privacy and \textit{the mutual-information privacy} (MIP) that is defined by $I(X;Y)$ for the input $X$ and output $Y$.
+The privacy-distortion problem of \cite{WYZ16} is defined as follows.